Frovu/crw/server/config/README.md

 - `parse_name` column name to parse from .txt export
 - `parse_value` {} override particular values (used to parse enums)
 - `parse_stub` value is transltaed to null when parsed

-When type is integer or real and parse_stub is not specified values < 0 will be accounted as null